Document Type : مقاله پژوهشی

 Abstract

-This interdisciplinary study investigates the mechanisms of social-capital formation in the early Islamic community.
-The data comprise selected Qurʾānic verses (Ḥujurāt 10; Tauba 103; Māʾida 2; Anfāl 63; Āl ʿImrān 103), authoritative tafsīr sources, and historical references such as Ibn Hishām’s Sīra.
-The research employs thematic qualitative content analysis: verses and interpretations were coded, producing three central categories — Islamic brotherhood, social institutions, and reciprocal norms — and these were compared with social-capital theory (trust, networks, norms).
-Findings indicate that Qurʾānic brotherhood fostered trust and bonding social capital; institutions such as the mosque and zakāt system promoted cooperative networks and bridging capital; and Qurʾānic injunctions like enjoining good and mutual aid institutionalized reciprocal norms.
-The study concludes that Qurʾānic principles, through practical and historical functions, offered mechanisms for strengthening trust, enhancing cooperation, and reducing inequality.
-These insights provide applicable lessons for modern social-integration policies, institutional development, and community cohesion.
-The comparative analysis of verses, tafsīr, and historical practices forms the foundation of the article’s practical recommendations.
+This interdisciplinary study investigates the mechanisms of social capital formation in the early Islamic community.
+The data comprises selected Qur'anic verses (Ḥujurāt, 10; Tauba, 103; Māʾida, 2; Anfāl, 63; Āl ʿImrān, 103), authoritative tafsīr, and historical references such as Ibn Hishām's Sīra.
+The research employs qualitative thematic content analysis; the verses and interpretations were coded, producing three central categories— Islamic brotherhood, social institutions, and reciprocal norms.
+These were compared with the social capital theory (trust, networks, norms).
+Findings indicate that Qur'anic brotherhood fostered trust and bonding social capital; institutions such as the mosque and zakāt system promoted cooperative networks and bridging capital; and Qur'anic injunctions like enjoining good and mutual aid institutionalized reciprocal norms.
+The study concludes that Qur'anic principles, through practical and historical functions, offered mechanisms for strengthening trust, enhancing cooperation, and reducing inequality.
+These insights provide applicable lessons for modern social integration policies, institutional development, and community cohesion.
+The

 Keywords